 Do you gather potential customers via a web page?
 How many leads are from your social media (Twitter, FB or LinkedIn)?
-What is the percentage of sales generated from sales team vs. digital media?
+What is the percentage of sales generated from the sales team vs. digital media?
 If your sales processes rely mostly on sales rep, it means this is one of the very first issues to address.

 Product and service innovation

 I was honestly thrilled and got goosebumps.
-Now just think about it like – instead of providing service (i.e.: building software) to your customer, you are building a platform with your client and launching it as service for others.
+Now just think about it like this – instead of providing service (i.e.: building software) to your customer, you are building a platform with your client and launching it as service for others.

-Distribution and marketing and sales
+Distribution, marketing and sales

 Smooth processes and no manual labor.
 If you hire a new guy, are accounts in your systems created automatically?
 Once someone leaves, do you have to remember about getting rid of the accounts and revoke access?
 What about external parties like accounting and vendors?
-Do they have access to your systems or you have to copy/past files and send them via email?
+Do they have access to your systems or do you have to copy/paste files and send them via email?